June 30, 2023

 Where to Stay in Bora Bora on a Budget

-To reach the main island, there is a water shuttle that runs regularly between the airport and the main village of Vaitape.
+The best way to reach the main island, is a water shuttle that runs regularly between the airport and the main town of Vaitape.
 The shuttle cost is generally included in your airfare.
 You will arrive into the little harbour at the base of the incredible Mount Otemanu.

 View from Bora Bora Airport towards the main island